OctopusDeploy/blog/blog/2025-03/removing-sha1-tentacles/index.md

 When a Tentacle is registered with the Octopus Server, the 2 entities exchange their thumbprints, identifying their certificates.
 This process lays the foundation for a secure and trusted relationship.
 When the Octopus Server connects to a Tentacle, it checks that the Tentacle presents a valid certificate matching the expected thumbprint.
 This verification process is reciprocal; the Tentacle similarly checks that the connection originates from a trusted Octopus Server.
 If any discrepancies arise, the connection is immediately rejected.

-This model mirrors principles in other secure communication protocols, such as SSH, used in UNIX systems, providing a robust and familiar security framework.
+This model mirrors principles in other secure communication protocols, like SSH, used in UNIX systems, providing a robust and familiar security framework.

 ## How can I determine if I’m affected?

-Below is an example command that will print out the machines (Deployment Target Tentacles) with sha1RSA set as their certificate signature algorithm.
+Below is an example command that will print out the machines (deployment target Tentacles) with sha1RSA set as their certificate signature algorithm.
 You'll need to replace the `instance-name` with your instance name or the full URL if you’re a self-host customer, `space-id` with a space ID (e.g., `Spaces-1`), and replace the API key with a key that has at least the MachineView permission.

 ```
 curl -H "X-Octopus-Apikey: API-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX" -H "Accept: application/json" "https://<instance-name>.octopus.app/api/<space-id>/machines" |  jq '.Items .[] | select(.Endpoint.CertificateSignatureAlgorithm=="sha1RSA")'